-[See Safety Transfers/Assignments on page 24, Bullying Error!
-Bookmark not defined., and Students Who Have Learning Difficulties or Who Need Special Education Services on page 26, for other transfer options.]
+[See Safety Transfers/Assignments, on page 22, Bullying, on page 32, and Students Who Have Learning Difficulties or Who Need Special Education Services, on page 23, for other transfer options.]

-Transportation (All Grade Levels)
+TRANSPORTATION (All Grade Levels)

 School-Sponsored Trips

 Students who participate in school-sponsored trips are required to use transportation provided by the school to and from the event.
 As approved by the principal, a coach or sponsor of an extracurricular activity may establish procedures related to making an exception to this requirement when a parent requests that the student be released to the parent or to another adult designated by the parent.